 Plymouth Performing Arts Academy (PPAA) is Plymouth’s newest, and most exciting Performing Arts company.
 Run by experienced West-End professionals and fully qualified Performing Arts specialists, students meet and perform alongside some of the West End’s biggest stars, as well as many other opportunities to shine in PPAA productions and local events.
 Our students are encouraged to be professional, polished and authentic in their approach to the Performing Arts, whilst learning new skills, having fun and meeting new friends.

 Amy gained a First Class BA (Hons) degree as a Musical Theatre performer at Guildford School of Acting (GSA), and was the first recipient of the Michael Gaunt scholarship for full fees.
 Upon graduating Amy was awarded the GSA Musical Theatre Prize.
 She went on to appear in several West End, Touring, Regional and International productions.
 Her theatre credits include Beryl in ‘Brief Encounter’ (Lyric Theatre, London), Isobel in ‘The Pirates of Penzance’ (Savoy Theatre, London), Lost Boy Twin in ‘Peter Pan-The play’ (Savoy Theatre, London), Walk with the Angels (Soho Theatre), Ensemble in 'Anything Goes' (National Tour), Bobbi/Gabbi in ‘City of Angels’ (International), Velma in ‘Scooby Doo in Stagefright’ (UK and International), Cleo in ‘The Most Happy Fella’ (Young Vic, London), Ensemble in ‘Barnum’, and ‘Anyone can Whistle’.
 After deciding that the performers life was no longer for her, Amy worked as a Casting Associate on television programmes such as ‘Doctor Who’, ‘Torchwood’ and ‘The Sarah-Jane Adventures’ alongside Andy Pryor CDG.
 Amy also worked as Associate Director on the Australia and New Zealand tours of 'Scooby-Doo Live on stage'.
 Upon meeting her husband, Amy trained as a Secondary Drama/Performing Arts teacher.
 Upon qualifying in 2010, Amy very quickly became Head of Drama at Ivybridge Community College (the highlight of her time here being the director of a production of ‘Les Miserables’ with over 180 students).
-Amy also ran the Drama and Performing Arts courses at Plymouth School of Creative Arts.
+Amy also tutors for LAMDA examinations in Acting, Shakespeare, Musical Theatre and Verse & Prose.

 Leanne was born and raised in Plymouth where she attended the Raleigh School of Speech and Drama and The Jurek Sroka School of Dance.
 She was also a committed member of the Theatre Royal Youth Music Theatre, taking part in 7 productions before gaining a place at the prestigious Guildford School of Acting.
 Credits include- Les Miserables, understanding and playing Madame Thenardier opposite Matt Lucas and Alfie Boe, playing Rosie on the International tour of Mamma Mia!
 Playing Donna, Rosie and Tanya in the West end production of Mamma Mia!
 Understudy Norma Desmond in Sunset Boulevard, Oliver!, Vanity Fair, My Fair Lady, South Pacific, Speed dating- the musical, The Snow Queen, 16 Gobs, seasons at Regent's Park, Chichester Festival Theatre, The Savoy.
 Television appearances- Top of the Pops Christmas Special, Tonight's the Night with John Barrowman, The Lawrence Olivier Awards with Les Mis, This Morning.
 Leanne was also lucky to be chosen to form part of the choir for the Les Miserables movie.
 Leanne is now a qualified Drama and Performing Arts teacher.